ronanduddy/Dockerised-Ruby-on-Rails/README.md

 make run
 ```

 Now you can go to http://0.0.0.0:3000 to see the default Rails page.
 Rails is running!
-See app's [Makefile](Makefile.app) for some other commands provided.
+See the [Makefile](Makefile.app) for some other commands provided.

 At anytime things have become muddled, it's possible to clean up any generated docker artifacts and the generated Rails application by running
 ```Shell